 1. Reduces Hair Loss

-One of the most common benefits of malunggay/moringa is for hair growth.
+One of the most common benefits of malunggay/moringa is hair growth.
 Many people — especially men — experience hair loss, which affects their self-confidence.
-Moringa helps thicken the hair and give people voluminous locks.
+Moringa in oil form helps thicken the hair and give people voluminous locks.

 What Happens in Hair Loss?